orchardguides/kei-open-mcr/README.md

 ### Running Without Install

-ZIP file packages are also available for each release.
-Download the file, extract it anywhere on your machine, and run the `kei-open-mcr.exe` file found in the dist_windows folder.
+ZIP file packages are available for each release.

+To launch the program in Windows, download the ZIP file and extract its contents to a folder anywhere on your machine.
+Then run the `kei-open-mcr.exe` file found in the dist_windows folder.
 This method shoud not require administrator priveleges.

 ### Running From Source / CLI

-If you wish to customize the software, use the command line interface, or run it on a non-Windows device, you can run the Python program directly from the source files.
+If you wish to customize the software or launch the program in a non-Windows environment, you can use the command line interface and run the Python program directly from the source files.
 This requires Python and Pip to be installed on your machine.

 1. Clone the reposotory using Git, or download and extract the latest `Source code (zip)` file from releases.
 2. Open a terminal / command prompt in the extracted directory.